Nazrawi15/Chainsente/README.md

 # 💸 ChainSente: Crypto Lending Meets Mobile Money in Uganda

 **On-chain lending, off-chain access.**
-ChainSente is a Cardano-powered DeFi platform that enables users in Uganda to borrow stablecoins with mobile money and build credit on-chain  no bank account required.
+ChainSente is a Cardano-powered DeFi platform that enables users in Uganda to borrow stablecoins with mobile money and build credit on chain  no bank account required.

 > “Lend ADA, borrow USDC, repay with MTN.
 Chainsente brings DeFi to where it matters.”